-At the fundamental level, our proposal of a realisation in TBG is more generally relevant for the study of interaction-induced phase transitions in Dirac semi-metals.
-Close to the transition, the emergent quantum critical behavior is universal.
+At the fundamental level, our proposal of the GN-QCP realization in TBG is more generally relevant to the study of interaction-induced phase transitions in Dirac semimetals.
+Close to the transition point, the emergent quantum critical behavior is universal.
 We demonstrated that the critical behaviour in TBG is consistent with the Gross-Neveu chiral XY universality class with emergent Lorentz invariance.
-The Gross Neveu model describes the spontaneous mass generation of relativistic Dirac electrons, and can be taken as an effective low-energy model for the chiral phase transition of QCD.
+The Gross-Neveu model describes the spontaneous mass generation of relativistic Dirac electrons, and can be taken as an effective low-energy model for the chiral phase transition of quantum chromo dynamics.
 In the condensed matter context, its quantum phase transition was studied extensively via different theoretical methods such as QMC~\cite{Chandrasekharan-Quanum-2013,He-Dynamical-2018,Liu-Designer-2020,Tabatabaei-Chiral-2022,Bonati-Chiral-2023,liaoValence2019,assaadPinning2013,wangQuantum2023,liaoDiracIII2022,ihrigCritical2018,PhysRevB.94.245102,PhysRevD.96.114502,Li_2015,PhysRevD.103.065018,Iliesiu-Bootstrapping-2018,PhysRevB.102.235105,doi:10.1142/S0217751X94000340,PhysRevD.97.105009,PhysRevD.96.096010,PhysRevLett.123.137602,PhysRevB.97.075129}, bootstrap~\cite{Erramilli-Gross-2023,Iliesiu-Bootstrapping-2018}, and renormalisation group~\cite{herbutInteraction2006,graceyFour2016,mihailaGross2017,ihrigCritical2018,PhysRevD.96.096010}, and critical exponents are beginning to converge.
-In this sense, it can be seen as the minimal model for fermionic quantum critical transitions, analogous to the O(N) model at thermal phase transitions.
-Thus, the experimental realisation in a highly-tunable platform like TBG promises the possibility to simulate, on the one hand, a standard model for fermionic quantum criticality, and on the other hand, the spontaneous mass generation during chiral symmetry breaking in two dimensions.
+In this sense, it can be seen as a minimal model for fermionic quantum critical transitions, analogous to the O(N) model at thermal phase transitions.
+Thus, the experimental realization in a highly-tunable platform like TBG promises the possibility to simulate, on the one hand, a standard model for fermionic quantum criticality, and on the other hand, the spontaneous mass generation during chiral symmetry breaking in two dimensions.